-Here, we speak to Assistant Professor Christine Sprunger, who gives us expert insight on the universal need for soil health
+Here, we speak to Assistant Professor of Soil Health Christine Sprunger, who gives us expert insight on the universal need for soil health

 When it comes to questions of climate change, food security is often one of the most well-discussed issues.
 In the wake of recent violence, global conversations are centring around access to certain crops.